-The most recent data from MTN Irancell and Hamrahe Aval show that growth in Iran's mobile market has accelerated every quarter since the launch of 3G/4G services in the second half of 2014.
-We expect growth to remain strong, but slow to more moderate pace throughout our forecast period to 2019.
-As well as continued positive impact from advanced data services, growth will be stimulated by the arrival of MVNO players and allocation of new wholesale wireless broadband licences.
+Data from MTN Irancell and Mobile Telecommunication Company of Iran (Hamrahe Aval) show that growth in Iran's mobile market has accelerated every quarter since the launch of 3G/4G services in the second half of 2014.
+We expect growth to remain strong, but slow to a more moderate pace throughout our forecast period from 2016- 2020.
+As well as continued positive impact from advanced data services, growth will be stimulated by the arrival of mobile virtual network operator (MVNO) players and allocation of new wholesale wireless broadband licences.
 However, as the majority of mobile subscriptions are pre-paid, it is likely that there will be periods of inactive SIM discounting, posing a downside risk to our forecast.

-Although the Iranian market has faced political and economic turmoil over recent years and BMI is still cautious over Iran's outlook, the UN Security Council unanimous vote in July 2015 to lift the sanctions against Iran, following a deal on Iran's nuclear programme, is ground for an optimistic outlook.
-BMI's Country Risk team has made a slight upward revision to our economic growth forecast for Iran, in anticipation of a deal with the West in July 2015, projecting real GDP growth to pick up from 0.6% in 2015, to 2.9% in 2016 and 3.6% in 2017.
+Although the Iranian market has faced political and economic turmoil over recent years and BMI is still cautious over Iran's outlook, the UN Security Council unanimous vote in July 2015 to lift the sanctions against Iran, following a deal on Iran's nuclear programme, is grounds for an optimistic outlook.
+BMI's Country Risk team has made a slight upward revision to its economic growth forecast for Iran due to the lifting of sanctions in January 2016, forecasting real GDP growth to pick up from 0.6% in 2015, to 2.9% in 2016 and 4.2% in 2017.